-This is actually what I had experienced, too – but would rather use the term competitive instead of harsh and aggressive for a good reason: Competitive is used to denote this type of personality or behaviour of so-called professionals in the corporate world and it has positive connotations there.
+This is actually what I had experienced, too – but would rather use the term competitive instead of harsh and aggressive: Competitive is used to denote this type of behavior of professionals in the corporate world, and it has positive connotations there.
 Thus to make a long-winded blog post short and give you an executive summary: I see lots of similarities between the academic and the corporate world.
-I do not attempt to offer a thorough review but rather give you my personal thoughts that are not significant statistically.
+I do not attempt to offer a thorough review but rather give you my personal thoughts which are not significant statistically.

-As Smolin I had also bewildered and sometimes disappointed to find the typical physics professor or postdoc deviate so much from the idol I had in mind.
-Probably this was an idol I had simply made up or that has been implanted into my mind by too much movies and biased documentaries on science professors.
-First of all, it would be extremely interesting to time-travel to the beginning of the 20th century and talk to members of the physics community back then.
+As Smolin I had also been bewildered and sometimes disappointed to find the typical physics professor or postdoc deviate so much from the idol I had in mind.
+Probably this was an idol I had simply made up, or that had been implanted into my mind by movies and documentaries on science professors.
+It would be extremely interesting to time-travel to the beginning of the 20th century and talk to members of the physics community back then.
 Heisenberg and Schrödinger might have quite competitive as well and not only driven by the philosophical quest to unveil the mysteries of the universe.
-E.g. the historian of science, Peter E. Fischer mentions Heisenberg’s and Schrödinger’s ambitions at the beginning of this article (in German).
-BTW he states that great results with be achieved (in physics) if there is a central major person with unquestionable high ethical standards and personal integrity; regarding quantum mechanics this was Niels Bohr according to Fischer.
+The historian of science, Peter E. Fischer mentions Heisenberg’s and Schrödinger’s ambitions at the beginning of this article (in German).
+He also states that great results with be achieved (in physics) if there is a central major person with unquestionable high ethical standards and personal integrity; regarding quantum mechanics this was Niels Bohr according to Fischer.

 Most ironically, academia and the corporate world are converging in a way that I did not expect 20 years ago:

-- The infamous metrics invented in the corporate world trickled into academia via management consulting wisdom.
+- The infamous metrics invented in the corporate world trickled down to academia via management consulting wisdom.
 Even similar tools are used to manage numbers in the academic and the corporate world.
 Think SAP implementations at universities.
-(My favourite reference is in German again – philosophy professor Konrad P. Liessmann on misapprehension of “knowledge society”).
+(My favorite reference is in German again – philosophy professor Konrad P. Liessmann on “knowledge society”).

-Theoretically I should add a conclusion – after all what is left today for ambitious persons of integrity who want to make a difference?
+What is left today for ambitious persons of integrity who want to make a difference?
 Do I really dare say that both large corporations and academia are built on sort of dysfunctional metrics?
-No, of course I do not because they have been far too successful applying whatever metrics including fluffy, philosophical goals – so far.
-But I believe that obsession with metrics in terms of reporting, forecasting, benchmarking, quality management etc. is going to extreme levels now and we have just seen the beginning.
-I sometimes wonder how big corporations can still be productive on top of administration after all and I have heard and read a lot of people in academia complaining about ever-increasing administrative duties.
+No, of course I do not because they have been far too successful so far.
+But I believe that reporting, forecasting, benchmarking, quality management is going to extreme levels now and we have just seen the beginning.
+I sometimes wonder how big corporations can still be productive on top of administration.
+I have heard and read a lot of people in academia complaining about ever-increasing administrative duties.

-Then I am guilty as well: I been part of both and what I learned from both and my so-called track records are the basis of what I am trying to do now.
-I have neither been as consequent and enduring to avoid these systems right from the beginning or spend all my life in one of them and try to make a change as a fully accountable member of the community.
+I am guilty as well: I been part of the corporate and the academic realm.
+What I have learned from both are the basis of what I am trying to do now.
+I have neither been as consequent and enduring to avoid these systems right from the beginning, nor did I spend all my life in one of them and try to make a change as a fully accountable member of the community.

-I can only add some preliminary considerations here: I believe groupthink and alignment of members of communities have become too strong today – in whatever aspect of life.
+I can only add some preliminary conclusion here: I believe groupthink and alignment of members of communities have become too strong today – in whatever aspect of life.
 Smolin points out that this is specific to the String Theory community but I believe it is a ubiquitous phenomenon.
-Metrics thinking e.g. seems to be contagious and it spreads from one organization to the other and all managers or metrics consultants seem to get the same training (My theory is that management systems that are used to keep all the data required to create benchmarks are selected by asking other managers on the golf course – I found some anecdotal evidence for that).
-I have worked in one of those industry sectors that is typically fast-paced and I was member of a very strong sub-community.
-It’s weird but what Smolin says about the String Theory physicists could be applied perfectly to that tech community I have in mind.
-I like especially his references to the slightly cult-like nature of the communities.
+Metrics thinking seems to be contagious, and it spreads from organization to organization.
+All managers and consultants seem to get the same training.
+My theory is that management systems are selected by asking other managers on the golf course – I found some anecdotal evidence for that.
+I have worked in an industry sector that is called fast-paced and I was a member of a very strong sub-community.
+What Smolin says about the String Theory physicists could be applied perfectly to that tech community.
+I like his references to the slightly cult-like nature of the communities.

 Despite and because of the options we have to “connect with each other” (in social media marketing lingo) we should try – harder as ever – to keep up our independence.
 I know this sounds a bit vague.
-I might expound in detail what this means for me personally in this blog, for the time being it is important for me that I was able to really experience how it feels to be part some communities or big systems.
+I might expound in detail what this means for me personally in this blog.
+For the time being it is important for me that I know from first-hand experience how it feels to be part of these communities.
 Otherwise the grass might always be greener over there.

-Many years ago I literally said good-bye to the specters of the great physicists by visiting the physics library for a last time before I left.
+Many years ago, I literally said good-bye to the specters of the great physicists – by visiting the physics library for a last time before I left.
 I bemoaned the lack of career opportunities for young scientists in the speech I gave at my graduation ceremony.
-I said that I once had thoughts as a physicist I would ponder about how the results of my research would be used (I argued quite pathetically actually: fight cancer or design weapons), but then I had realized that most young scientists are happy if they work in a job loosely connected with science at all.
-And philosophical musings meant luxury that would be affordable only to the lucky few who have made it.
+I said that I once had thought as a physicist I would ponder about how the results of my research would be used for better or for worse (I argued, pathetically: fight cancer or design weapons).
+But then I had realized that most young scientists are happy if they work in a job loosely connected with science at all.
+Philosophical musings meant luxury that would be affordable only to the lucky few who had made it.

-Having “made it” now in a more money-oriented world I am gradually realizing my personal vision of a science-oriented job and I am indulging in all kinds of philosophical speculations.
+Having “made it” now in a more money-oriented world I am gradually realizing my personal vision of a science-oriented job, and I am indulging in all kinds of philosophical speculations.
 (No, I am not Mike Lazaridis and I am not founding a research center.
 And no, I am also not working on sort of Theory of Everything, I hope my personal crackpot index is zero, although I referred to Einstein in this post.
-My “science” or “research” topics are so menial I do not dare yet to mention, at least not in this post that started with a referer to a book on quantum gravity.).
+My “science” or “research” topics are so menial I do not dare yet to mention, at least not in this post that started with a reference to a book on quantum gravity.).

-So I have found some sort of solution and I will try to investigate if their might be solution that scales to a larger number of physicists.
-I have not made my mind up, but generally I do not like solutions that only work for the lucky few and that require serendipitous conincidences.
+So, I have found some sort of solution, and I will try to investigate if it scales to a larger number of physicists.
+I have not made my mind up, but generally I do not like solutions that only work for the lucky few and that require serendipitous coincidences.